 The Taniguchis own a home in San Mateo County and in 2006, they borrowed $510k.
 They missed 4 loan payments in 2013, and normally to cure the default with the lender, the borrowers would simply need to reinstate the 4 missed payments and late charges under the promissory note.
 Here's the twist back in 2009, the Taniguchis entered into a loan modification that adjusted the principal amount, reduced the interest rate and monthly payments, and deferred until the maturity of the approximately $116k (including accrued and unpaid interest and principal, fees, and foreclosure expenses).

 The Loan Modification agreement the Taniguchis signed in 2009 provided that if the borrowers failed to make their newly modified payments the old deferred amounts would be accelerated.
-Predictably, when the Taniguchis breached the terms of the 2009 Loan Mod, the lender took the position that to reinstate the loan, the Taniguchis would have to not only pay the 4 payments (modified) and late charges, but also all the other amounts previously deferred.
+Predictably, when the Taniguchis breached the terms of the 2009 Loan Mod, the lender took the position that to reinstate the loan, the Taniguchis would have to not only pay the 4 payments (modified) and late payment charges, but also all the other amounts previously deferred.

 The Taniguchis filed suit, they sought and were granted a Temporary Restraining Order (TRO) enjoying Restoration Homes from continuing with the Trustee’s Sale.
 Charles Taniguchi filed for bankruptcy and delayed matters for another year.